mmbman/Katagiri/jewel-mirror-awareness.md

 After six years of asceticism, Shakyamuni came down from the mountain and accepted food from a young girl in a village.
 His five friends were disappointed in him, because he had broken the ascetic precepts; and they left him.

-The Buddha went on to practice zazen under the Bodhi tree, and attained enlightenment one December the Eighth.
+The Buddha went on to practice zazen under the Bodhi tree, and attained enlightenment on December the Eighth.
 And he decided to teach the experience of his life to his five friends.
-He preached to them the Avatamsaka Sutra, which is a philosophical explanation of the oneness of the world.
+He preached to them the *Avatamsaka Sutra*, which is a philosophical explanation of the oneness of the world.

 But unfortunately the teaching was at too high a level, and his friends didn’t understand it.

-In the Avatamsaka Sutra it gives a philosophical explanation of the oneness of the world, in terms of what is called the Ocean Seal Samadhi.
-Samadhi is one-pointedness; Ocean refers to the Dharmakaya Buddha, or the Truth, and Seal means that the image of the world is reflected in the Truth.
+In the *Avatamsaka Sutra* it gives a philosophical explanation of the oneness of the world, in terms of what is called the Ocean Seal Samadhi. *Samadhi* is one-pointedness; Ocean refers to the Dharmakaya Buddha, or the Truth, and Seal means that the image of the world is reflected in the Truth.
 So the phenomenal world is not all that the world holds, for all these things are reflected in the Truth.
 So phenomena are already Truth.

 Usually we misunderstand this.
-Usually we understand Ocean Seal Samadhi to mean that the Truth is a big, vast fushiki.
+Usually we understand Ocean Seal Samadhi to mean that the Truth is a big, vast *furoshiki*.
 You know, Japanese wrapping cloth.
 That is the Ocean.
 And then we put all phenomenal things in this wrapping cloth and we wrap them up and tie it.
 And carry it.

 And that is supposed to be the Ocean Seal Samadhi.

-And so there are trees and human beings, microphones and Katagiris and Winters and Summers, all wrapped up in the huge fushiki of the Truth.
+And so there are trees and human beings, microphones and Katagiris and Winters and Summers, all wrapped up in the huge *furoshiki* of the Truth.

 I just read a poem by Mrs. Suzuki, which won a prize for haiku in Japan: